Filed Under Businesses

 Images

-Higbee's Window Display, 1934 Elaborate holiday window displays were popular attractions for many Clevelanders, even during the Great Depression when spending money was scarce.
-Source: Cleveland State Library Special Collections Date: 1934
+Higbee's Window Display of Electric Trains Elaborate holiday window displays were popular attractions for many Clevelanders, even during the Great Depression when spending money was scarce.
+Source: Cleveland State University Library Special Collections Date: 1934

-May Company Delivery, ca. 1920 In this humorous image, two young boys and a donkey are substituted for the men that typically drove horse-drawn wagons on home deliveries for the May Company.
-Source: Cleveland State Library Special Collections Date: ca. 1920
+May Co.
+Delivery Wagon In this humorous image, two young boys and a donkey are substituted for the men that typically drove horse-drawn wagons on home deliveries for the May Company.
+Source: Cleveland State University Library Special Collections Date: ca. 1920

 Location